 And when signs of disordered eating are caught early on, people have the greatest chance of not only recovering, but thriving and moving toward body and self-acceptance.

-As someone who speaks with clients day in and day out about food, exercise and the way their bodys show up in the world, your personal awareness of eating disorders and the dangers of disordered eating is imperative to support women to seek treatment and end the pervasive quest for body perfection.
+As someone who speaks with clients day in and day out about food, exercise and the way their bodies show up in the world, your personal awareness of eating disorders and the dangers of disordered eating is imperative to support women to seek treatment and end the pervasive quest for body perfection.

 So, how do you recognize if someone may be struggling with disordered eating or an eating disorder?
-There are a handful of red flags to be aware of when working with clients who coming to you looking for weight loss or body change.
+There are a handful of red flags to be aware of when working with clients who are coming to you looking for weight loss or body change.

 Women struggling with eating disorders often look for constant validation from the scale.
 If you notice that your client is obsessed with a number, beats themselves up for not achieving a certain number, or creates strict food and movement guidelines because of the number on the scale, it is likely that they are beginning — or are continuing — to suffer from disordered eating.